Financial resolutions for the new year

 Make some financial resolutions for the new year

 Here are some practical ideas for new year’s resolutions for improving your finances and tips to help you get financially fit.

 1. Calculate your Net Worth

-Just like weight is the benchmark for health and fitness, your net worth can serve as the benchmark for financial wealth.
+Just like a weight is a benchmark for health and fitness, your net worth can serve as the benchmark for financial wealth.
 In order to assess your future progress of wealth accumulation, you will need to know your net worth.
 The calculation is as simple as taking all the assets you own and subtracting the debts you owe.
 If the answer is a negative one, then the first thing you will need to do is pay down your debts.

 As simple as this sounds very few people actually take the time to calculate your net worth.
 Just like most people know how much they weigh, you should know what your net worth is.
 Your future goal will be to increase your net worth year after year.